DimitriGilbert/docs4AI/README.md

 - Managed the extensive documentation by dividing it into five sections, followed by an additional sixth section to capture any overlooked details.
 - Permitted content reorganization to optimize for LLM efficiency over human readability.

+### Actual Prompts Used for Marqo Example:

+*Main Prompt:*

+> I attached the COMPLETE documentation for marqo, the python library and system that allows you to index documents and do fused lexical/semantic search over them.
+>
+> The documentation contains a lot of "fluff" and references to the Marqo cloud service (api keys, etc.) which we do NOT care about-- we only care about the open source marqo software that you run locally on Linux yourself.
+I pasted the docs manually from the documentation website.
+>
+> Your goal is to meticulously read and understand everything and then distill it down into the most compact and clear form that would still be easily intelligible to YOU in a new conversation where you had never seen the original documentation text.
+It's too long to do in one shot, so let's do it in 5 sections, starting now with the first part.
+>
+> Feel free to rearrange the order of sections so that it makes most sense to YOU since YOU will be the one consuming the output!
+Don't worry if it would be confusing or hard to follow by a human, it's not for a human, it's for YOU to quickly and efficiently convey all the relevant information in the documentation.

+*Follow-Up Prompts of the Form:*

+> continue with part 1 of 5
+>
+> ...
+>
+> continue with part 4 of 5
+>
+> ok now make a part 6 with all the important stuff that you left out from the full docs in the 5 parts you already wrote above

 ## Benefits and Use Cases

 Optimized documentation offers multiple advantages: